Housing - Laws and Regulations

 When you rent an apartment you should always sign a contract with your landlord (this also applies when you rent a room or somebody else's apartment).
 The contract should include the property name, address, the number of your apartment and other practical things.
 It should also include the size of the apartment, the current rent and the period length.
 The notice period should also be indicated.

 NOTE!
-Your tenure in a student flat may be attached to your academic credits.
+Your tenure in a student apartment may be attached to your academic credits.

 Please note that all housing companies negotiate the rent for all apartments with the Union of Tenants (this includes student apartments).
 This happens every year, which means that your rent is likely to rise each year.
 If you feel that your current rent is to high, you can apply for a review from the Rent Tribunal.